Who we are

 Information that we share

 Personal data which we collect may be stored and processed in any of the EEA countries where we operate.
-We do not transfer your data to any countries outside the EEA.
+We do not transfer your data to any countries outside the EEA, subject to the exception of using Dropbox for Business for storing and processing data during projects / tenders, and servers are located in the USA.
+Any personal data stored on Dropbox is erased after the termination of projects / tenders, and our network database is located on a server within the EEA.
 We do not share your data in any other context.

 Accessing, updating, and / or removing your personal information